Family Advocacy Program

 Provides identification, evaluation and treatment services for active-duty members and their family members referred due to maltreatment (child/spouse abuse).
-Air Force policy directs that all active-duty members and civilian employees of the AF will report all incidents of suspected family maltreatment (AFI 40-301).

 · Assess child abuse/neglect issues in conjunction with the State of Montana's Department of Health and Human Services (DPHHS).

-· Individual, Family, Child Forensic Interviewing and Marital Therapy
+· Individual, Family, Couples Therapy

 · The Maltreatment Program's function is not punitive, but rather an opportunity for a service member to resolve family issues.